Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Example 2. IRL for inverse search

 Clearly, the set $\{\funcstop=\timeinst\}$ is measurable wrt $\mathcal{F}_t$, hence, the random variable $\funcstop$ is adapted to the filtration $\{\mathcal{F}_\timeinst\}_{\timeinst\geq0}$.
 Below, we define the optimal search strategies $\{\stoptime_{\agent},\agent\in\agentset\}$.

-\begin{definition}[Search strategy optimality] The optimal search strategies of the Bayesian search agent in multiple search environments $\agentset$ operating according to Protocol~\ref{prtcl_decision_search} minimize the cumulative expected search cost for each agent till the target is found.
-These strategies can be computed by solving a stochastic dynamic programming problem \citep{VK16}.
-The result is well known to be a stationary policy as defined below.
+\begin{definition}[Search strategy optimality] The optimal search strategy $\stoptime_\agent$ of the Bayesian agent operating according to Protocol~\ref{prtcl_decision_search} in environment $\agent\in\agentset$ that minimizes the agent's cumulative expected search cost is well known \citep{VK16} to be a stationary policy as defined below:

 Here, $\E_{\stoptime}\{\cdot\}$ denotes expectation parametrized by $\stoptime$ induced by the probability measure $\{\action_{\timeinst},\obs_{\timeinst+1}\}_{\timeinst=1}^{\funcstop-1}$, $\netobjfun(\cdot)$ denotes the expected search cost and $\stoptime$ belongs to the class of stationary search strategies. \end{definition} {\em Remarks.} (1) Note that the minimization in \eqref{eqn:netobj_search} is over stationary search strategies.
-It is well known that the minimizing search strategy has as a threshold structure \citep{VK16}.
-Since the set of all threshold strategies forms a compact set, we can replace the $\inf$ in (\ref{eqn:opt_stop_time}) by $\min$ in (\ref{eqn:netobj_search}).\\ (2) Since the expected cumulative cost of an agent depends only on the search costs (for constant reveal probabilities), we can set $\searchcostsymbol_{\agent}(1)=1,~\forall \agent\in\agentset$ WLOG.
+It is well known that the optimal search strategy has a threshold structure \citep{VK16}.
+Since the set of all threshold strategies forms a compact set, we can replace the `$\inf$' in (\ref{eqn:opt_stop_time}) for generic optimal stopping problems by `$\min$' in (\ref{eqn:netobj_search}).\\ (2) Since the expected cumulative cost of an agent depends only on the search costs (for constant reveal probabilities), we can set $\searchcostsymbol_{\agent}(1)=1,~\forall \agent\in\agentset$ WLOG.